themattbirch/Portfolio/src/content/posts/why-post-training-new-pre-train-ai-model-development.md

 But recently, I'm noticing that the real breakthroughs occur **after** the pre-training run.
 Carefully authored responses, expert-written samples, and preference datasets that nudge behavior from “sounds right” to _is right_.
 That’s when things click.

 Post-training (data labeling, RLHF, evaluation) is where modern AI really shines.
-Domain experts are quietly becoming the new core infra, and I'll share why below.
+Domain experts are quietly becoming the new core infrastructure, and I'll share why below.

 (_Here's your cue to read on..._ )